-Good oral hygiene should always be practiced, since the loss of a single tooth can impact your oral health and the appearance of your smile.
+Good oral hygiene should always be practiced since the loss of a single tooth can impact your oral health and the appearance of your smile.
 However, some patients may require tooth extractions.

 A tooth may need to be extracted in the case of: